aviz85/AutoDevelopmentAgent/README.md

 # AutoDevelopmentAgent

 AutoDevelopmentAgent is a Python-based tool that uses the Anthropic API to autonomously develop software based on user ideas.
 It creates specifications, plans tests, develops features, runs tests, and improves code iteratively.
-The project now features a Streamlit web interface for easier interaction.
+The project features a Streamlit web interface for easier interaction and real-time code generation display.

 ## Prerequisites